Meg: A Novel of Deep Terror: Plot (expanded version)

-In 1997, Jonas was working deep in the Mariana Trench with the United States Navy.
-His mission is top secret and involves the study of hydrogen nodules to solve any future energy crises using nuclear fission, but unfortunately, it was his third dive in eight days, and he was exhausted yet was checked out by the Navy's top medical officer Doctor Heller.
-While on the dive, Jonas watches in horror as a megalodon rises from the depths.
-Jonas panics and surfaces as fast as possible and escapes, but causes the death of the scientists as a result; unfortunately, the Navy does not believe his claims, labeling him a madman and ruining his career while simultaneously covering up the misjudgment of the medical officer.
-Years later, Jonas continues to try to prove that what he saw was real.
-His actions have also led Jonas to push away his estranged and separated wife, Maggie, and lead to her having an affair with his billionaire friend Bud Harris.
+Jonas works in the Mariana Trench with the United States Navy.
+His mission is top secret and involves the study of hydrogen nodules to solve future energy crises using nuclear fission.
+However, after his third dive in 8 days, he is exhausted and is checked out by the Navy's top medical officer, Doctor Heller.
+While on the dive, Jonas watches in horror as a meg rises from the depths.
+Jonas panics, surfaces quickly, and escapes, causing the death of the scientists as a result.
+The Navy does not believe his claims, labeling him a madman and ruining his career while covering up Doctor Heller's misjudgment.
+Years later, Jonas still tries to prove that what he saw was real.
+His actions have also led Jonas to push away his estranged and separated wife, Maggie, and lead to her having an affair with his billionaire friend, Bud Harris.
 He is later approached by an old friend, marine biologist Masao Tanaka, who lost a remote submersible that monitors seismic activity in the Mariana Trench and hopes to retrieve it.
-Seeing this as an opportunity to prove that the megalodon still exists, Jonas agrees to help Tanaka over the objection of Tanaka's daughter, Terry.
+Seeing this as an opportunity to prove that the meg still exists, Jonas agrees to help Tanaka over the objection of Tanaka's daughter, Terry.

-Jonas and Tanaka's son, DJ, dive in small submersibles when they arrive at the Trench.
-A male megalodon rises from the depths and, despite Jonas' attempts to distract the creature, kills DJ.
-Jonas watches in horror as the megalodon is trapped in the steel cables connecting DJ's sub to the ship.
-As the megalodon is pulled to the surface, having its organs and flesh ripped apart by the cables, Jonas watches a second megalodon, a much larger female attracted by the struggles of her dying mate, rise out of the Trench.
+At the Trench, Jonas and Tanaka's son, DJ, dive in small submersibles.
+A male meg rises from the depths and kills DJ despite Jonas' attempts to distract it.
+Jonas watches in horror as the meg is trapped in the steel cables connecting DJ's sub to the ship.
+As the meg is pulled to the surface, having its organs and flesh ripped apart by the cables, Jonas watches a much larger female meg, attracted by the struggles of her dying mate, rise out of the Trench.
 She attacks the male and feeds on him as he is pulled to the surface, his heated blood protecting her from the cold water layer that has previously kept them from entering the ocean.